Who Pays for the Wedding Rings? | A Breakdown of Traditions & Modern Etiquette

 So, who pays for the wedding rings?
 The real answer: whoever you decide should.
 There’s beauty in tradition, but there’s also elegance in modern love, where decisions are made together, thoughtfully and respectfully.

-Your rings should reflect your values, your journey, and your commitment to each other.
+At the end of the day, your rings should reflect your values, your journey, and your commitment to each other.
 Whether gifted, shared, or self-funded, what matters most is that they feel like yours.

 Related Posts